Harvey I. Pollock, Q.C.Partner

 Harvey graduated from the University of Manitoba Law School in Winnipeg in 1957 and was called to the Manitoba Bar in 1958.
 He served as counsel to the Children’s Aid Society of Winnipeg until 1960 when he opened his own law office.
 Until 1982, he also acted as counsel to the firm of Greenberg & Greenberg in Portage La Prairie.

-Harvey is proud to be practicing law with his son Martin and his grandson Noah.
+Harvey is proud to be practicing law with his son Martin and his grandsons Noah and Ethan.

 Through 50 plus years of experience, Harvey has developed a strong litigation background, primarily in the areas of personal injury, negligence and criminal proceedings.
 His preferred areas of practice are medical malpractice and other professional malpractice and general litigation.